woodstone121/DeepCore/_posts/2017-05-02-Frontness.md

 ### #Frontness

 At this point, I've been resisting using a hashtag, I really have.
 But after a long discussion on important characteristics of the object to resolve, **#frontness** was born.
 While the only reference to "frontness" I can find online is as [jargon in phonetics](https://www.uni-due.de/ELE/Phonetics.htm), I take to it here to refer to the state or quality of an object's front.
-And while "front" is an intuitive concept, I'll further elaborate on that as the "natural heading of an object".
+While "front" is an intuitive concept, I'll further elaborate on that as the "natural heading of an object".

 A natural heading, however, isn't directly measurable.
 Ideally, a detection model would have an attribute that expresses orientation along with position.
 While a deep learning abstracts the details of obtaining this orientation, we have put some thought into other metrics that could be used to obtain it (perhaps as a metric to accompany the deep learning framework or in the development of a training set).
 Some of these metrics are: